Population Health and Social Emergency Medicine

 How do I pick the right program for me?

 Pick the program that strongly aligns with your career goals.
-Choose a program in an area where you will be comfortable living for two years.
+Choose a program in an area where you will be comfortable living for one to two years.

 Common mistakes during the application process